udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 183-195) consisted of a convolution neural network with the following layers and layer sizes

 * Convolution Layer with 6 filter of size 5x5
 * ReLU activation
+* MaxPooling with Pooling window and strides of size 2x2
 * Convolution Layer with 6 filter of size 5x5
 * ReLU activation
+* MaxPooling with Pooling window and strides of size 2x2
 * Flatten the layer
+* Fully Connected layer with 1000 neurons
+* ReLU activation
+* Dropout with rate 0.3
 * Fully Connected layer with 120 neurons
+* ReLU activation
+* Dropout with rate 0.2
 * Fully Connected layer with 84 neurons
+* ReLU activation
+* Dropout with rate 0.2
 * Fully Connected layer with 10 neurons
+* ReLU activation
-* Output neuron
+* 1 Output neuron

 ####3.
 Creation of the Training Set & Training Process